The Caries Process

 In this process of demineralization and remineralization, enamel caries can actually be reversed provided the outer surface layer of the enamel is still intact.
 Once the outer surface layer is lost, the potential for remineralization is also lost, and the tooth must be restored to achieve its previous form.

-(Note: Intact surface layer and
+(Note: Intact surface layer and remineralization area).

-The flow, dilution, buffering, and remineralizing capacity of saliva are also recognized to be critical factors that affect, and in some ways regulate, the progression and regression of the disease.
+Role of Saliva The flow, dilution, buffering, and remineralizing capacity of saliva are also recognized to be critical factors that affect, and in some ways regulate, the progression and regression of the disease.
 If the oral environment is balanced and favorable, saliva can contribute to strengthening of the tooth by supplying the components to help build strong enamel structure.